aria-ml/dataeval/docs/source/concepts/Binning.md

 - - {class}`.Balance`
   - **Required in practice**
-  - It reads `factor_data`, which is bin and category indices throughout, so the contingency-table estimator runs on every factor and the binning upstream is the whole of the loss.
+  - It reads `factor_data`, which is bin and category indices throughout, so the contingency-table estimator runs on every factor, at whatever resolution the binning upstream produced.
 What `Balance` forwards is not *which estimator* to use — that is read from the column's values — but whether each factor's set of values is its own or an artifact of the cuts, which decides how the `factors` DataFrame is normalized.
 See [below](#binning-reaches-the-three-outputs-differently).
 - - {func}`.factor_deviation`, {func}`.factor_predictors`
   - **Not applied**
   - Both take a plain mapping of factor name to raw array and never touch